EmmanuelOwusu/EmmanuelOwusu.github.io/_pages/cv.md

   * Aided in the organization of the Next Einstein Forum.

-* Volunteer at the Thirty-fourth Conference on Neural Information Processing Systems (Neurips)
+* Volunteer at the Thirty-fourth Conference on Neural Information Processing Systems (Neurips 2020)

 * Volunteered in clean up exercises  in both Rwanda (Umuganda) and Ghana.